dbigham/Lui/Documentation/Parse Forest Pruning.md

   we will do a Merge on the parent's bindings with the children's bindings, and then evaluate the parent's action.
 We end up with one or more evaluated expressions, which we pass back to the parent of this parent.

+## Creating Grammars From WL

+- At this point, we also need to be able to create a grammar from WL so that we have something to initiate a parse from.
+(CreateGrammar) This will return back a Grammar[...] object which will contain the Java Grammar object.